msavanan/tenovatersenquiry/README.md

 ## Getting Started

+Cautions: AWS Amplply plugin is in beta stage it is not advisable to use in Production Applications

 1) Signup for an [AWS account](https://console.aws.amazon.com/console/home)
 2) [Install Amplify CLI](https://docs.amplify.aws/cli/start/install)
 3) Once you have the correct version of amplify installed open your favorite Terminal/shell in the corresponding project directory path and type: